Copyright © 2024 Michael A. Brown

 and holy are those who have part in the first resurrection.
 The second death has no power over them…’ (Rev. 20:6)

+2.a.
 The new heaven and new earth

-prophet Isaiah foretold that there will be a new heaven and a new earth, which
+will be a new heaven and a new earth, which will replace the present heaven and

-Regardless of our desire to steward this creation and its resources in
+earth.
+Regardless of our desire to

-the best way we can, this present earth will not be saved through net-zero
+steward this creation and its resources in the best way we can, this present

+‘Behold, I will create new heavens and a new earth.
 The former things will not be remembered, nor will they come to mind.’
 (Isa.
 65:17)

-‘“As the
+‘“As

-new heavens and the new earth that I make will endure before me,” declares the
+the new heavens and the new earth that I make will endure before me,” declares

-Lord, “so will your name and descendants endure.”’
+the Lord, “so will your name and descendants endure.”’
 (Isa.
 66:22)

-After the final judgement, when the ungodly have been
+After the final judgement, when the

-destroyed by fire:
+themselves be destroyed by fire:

-‘By the
+‘By

-the day of judgement and destruction of ungodly men.’
+for the day of judgement and destruction of ungodly men.’
 (2 Peter 3:7)

 ‘That